MwithHeart/writetech-accelerator-portfolio-mariam/docs/api-documentation/getting-started.md

 :::

 2. Download the Chimoney app.
-3. Click the Organizations tab on the dashboard and create an organization/team.
+3. Click the Organizations tab on the dashboard and create an organization or team.
 4. Open the Developers tab to create an app and use the API keys to access the sandbox endpoints.

 ▶️ Watch this [video](https://www.loom.com/share/436303eb69c44f0d9757ea0c655bed89?sid=b6a0f661-721c-4731-9873-ae6f2d25780) for step-by-step guidance.